 New York City Assault Cases

-For example, if the person throwing the punch intends to cause harm and throws a punch, but no injury is actually caused, this would not be a completed assault but rather an attempted assault.
+For example, if the person throwing the punch intends to cause harm and throws a punch, but no injury is actually caused, this would not be assault but rather an attempted assault.
 In addition, generally in cases where assault is charged, a person is at risk of being charged with a bunch of other misdemeanor crimes as well including Menacing in the Second and Third degrees, NYPL § 120.14 and NYPL § 120.
 15 and Harassment in the Second Degree, NYPL § 240.26.
 If an individual is convicted of some or all of these misdemeanor crimes they could be facing up to a year or potentially more in prison.

 There are two possible ways to be charged with Assault in the Second Degree (New York Penal Law § 120.05): to intentionally injure another by using of a dangerous instrument or deadly weapon, or to intentionally cause serious physical injury to another person.
-For example if a person strikes another with a baseball bat or a beer bottle, that would be Assault in the Second Degree.
+For example, if a person strikes another with a baseball bat or a beer bottle, that would be Assault in the Second Degree.
 Alternatively, if a person wanted to beat another badly and caused them serious injuries but did not use any weapons, that would also be Assault in the Second Degree.
-Serious physical injury is any physical injury where there is a risk of death, or an injury resulting in disfigurement or the loss of any bodily limb or organ.
+Serious physical injury is any harm where there is a risk of death, or an injury resulting in disfigurement or the loss of any bodily limb or organ.
+Assault in the Second Degree is a class D felony and is punishable by up to seven years in prison.

-Finally, Assault in the First Degree (New York Penal Law § 120.10) can be satisfied when a person intentionally causes serious physical injury to another by using a deadly weapon or dangerous instrument.
-Assault in the First Degree is charged in shooting or stabbing cases with serious injuries.
+Assault in the First Degree (New York Penal Law § 120.10) occurs when a person intentionally causes serious physical injury to another by using a deadly weapon or dangerous instrument.
+In New York City, these assault charges happen in shooting or stabbing cases with serious injuries.
 If the injuries sustained are not serious, Assault in the Second Degree applies.
-Assault in the Second Degree is a class D felony and is punishable by up to seven years in prison.
 Assault in the First Degree is a class B felony and is punishable on par with charges like Attempted Murder, with potential jail sentences of up to 25 years upon conviction.

-In circumstances such as a bar fight, where one person is punched or a shoving match breaks out, it is often easy to prove intent because what precipitates the physical fight is an escalating verbal dispute that very well may include threats.
+In circumstances such as a bar fight, where one person is punched or a shoving match breaks out, it is often easy to prove intent because what precipitates the physical fight is an escalating verbal dispute that may include threats.
 However, many times when assault is charged, the only actual injury caused is to the victim’s ego.
 Whether it be a scorned lover, a former business colleague, a jealous friend or a disgruntled neighbor, words can often be taken out of context and injuries can be exaggerated or fabricated.
 Prosecutors are likely to take their complainant’s words at face value and may look the other way at a “victim’s” personal motivation or gain in alleging criminal activity against a defendant.

 To review additional discussions about specific Assault charges, please review the following links: